MamidalaV/PyBer_Analysis/README.md

    ![5_avg_fare_per_driver](https://user-images.githubusercontent.com/74985818/113463316-21e62900-93f3-11eb-824c-3d22cc709649.png)

-   ### Additionally, a new Summary DataFrame has been created along and cleaned in order to generate a pivot.
+   ### Additionally, a new Summary DataFrame has been created and cleaned in order to generate a pivot.

    - Summary DataFrame: